What Is Distributed AI?

 Multi-conversation AI collaboration creates the same pattern organically.
 When working under confidentiality constraints, the sensitive work stays in its specific conversation.
 When insights need to cross into another conversation, they get anonymized first.
 The methodology stays.
 The identifying details do not.

 This is not a workaround.
-It is a privacy architecture that happens to match the federated learning model where raw data never leaves its origin point and only processed intelligence travels across the network.
+It is a privacy architecture that matches the federated learning model precisely: raw data never leaves its origin point, and only processed intelligence travels across the network.

 Every distributed system needs an orchestrator.
 Something that decides which tasks go to which agents, monitors progress, handles exceptions, and ensures the overall system moves toward its objective.